tito-arch/BABC-2/content/posts/windows-new-feature-2023.md

 ![](/uploads/file-explorer.png)

 Microsoft has also moved user folders from the "THIS PC" page, which now only shows storage devices.
 This takes time to get accustomed to but after using it a little bit you get the hang of it. now if you want to access your user folders, you are required to use the new Home page or the sidebar.
+Finally, Microsoft is also adding tabs to the file explorer app.
+Many people have been asking for this feature, which just works as expected, just like in browsers e.g. Chrome, and Firefox, the tabs are found along the top of the app where you can open new tabs, and switch between them.

 {{< youtube dkcd3ATQq1w  >}}